 - The TPO and TDOT bicycle accommodation policies ensure that road projects include bicycle facilities (for example, bike lanes were included on the recently widened section of Lovell Road, and on the new section of Hall of Fame Boulevard) when the projects use federal or state transportation dollars. - 2.
 When roads are resurfaced, usually every 10-20 years, the TPO Bicycle Program, in conjunction with the city or county managing the road, looks for opportunities to add bike lanes by reducing the width of travel or center turn lanes, or even reducing the number of travel lanes (for example, Central Avenue got a "road diet" that added bike lanes). - 3.
 A capital project specifically to add bike lanes to a road.
-The City of Knoxville is planning to develop a Bicycle Facilities Plan in 2014 that will result in a prioritized, phased list of bicycle projects.
-The next step will be funding the projects.
+The City of Knoxville Bicycle Facilities Plan was developed in 2015 and has a prioritized list of bicycle projects.
+The City allocates funding each year to implement bicycle projects.